-With conscientious application and successful completion of the course, you will be able to
+With conscientious application and successful completion of the course, you will be able to of the Circumpolar North.

-- A. Explain the concept of nordicity using examples from various subject areas. - B. Identify and describe the physical and biological features and processes of the Circumpolar North. - C. Identify and describe features of cultures, social structures, and political systems of the Circumpolar North.
+- A. Explain the concept of nordicity using examples from various subject areas or disciplines. - B. Identify and describe the physical and biological features and processes of the Circumpolar North. - C. Identify and describe features of cultures, social structures, and political systems